disolovyov/beans/README.md

 * `license` is the license you're using for the project.
 If a license is specified, it is displayes in the browser bundle header comment.
 * `sourcePath` is the CoffeeScript source path.
-All of its contents are going to be compiled to JavaScript and placed in `lib`.
+All of its contents are going to be compiled to JavaScript and placed in `targetPath`.
 The folder hierarchy is kept intact.